 For more information, including eligibility requirements and on-bill credit amounts, visit oeb.ca/ceap.

-Renfrew County Community Futures Development Corporation (RCCFDC) is currently offering a Special “Relief Loan” at the Prime Rate (2.95%) to qualifying existing and new small business clients.
+Renfrew County Community Futures Development Corporation (RCCFDC) is currently offering another round of a Special “Relief Loan” at the Prime Rate (2.95%) to qualifying existing and new small business clients.
 As part of the Relief loan, all payments will be deferred and interest forgiven to July 31, 2020.
 This loan is to assist with working capital or other expenses you expect to have an economic impact on your business due to COVID -19 To apply for the Relief Loan, go to www.rccfdc.org/financing to request the loan application.